Welcome to a Gathering of EChurch@Wartburg

 May the light of Jesus shine continually to drive away all darkness.

-May Christ, the Morning Star who knows no setting, find his light ever burning in o
+May Christ, the Morning Star who knows no setting, find his light ever burning in our hearts

 -he who gives his light to all creation, and who lives and reigns for ever and ever.